wp-plugins/amazon-link/readme.txt

 The plugin comes with translation support but as yet no translations are included, please refer to the WordPress Codex for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the i18n/amazon-link.pot file which contains all definitions and may be used to create a language specific .po file, if you do then contact me and I will add it to the plugin ready for the next update.

+== Technical ==
+The plugin relies upon the php script aws_signed_request kindly crafted by [Ulrich Mierendorff](http://mierendo.com/software/aws_signed_query/) to perform the requests to the Amazon service.

+The plugin has two utility classes that might be of use to other plugin designers.
+The first is one for generating the options page (as well as the 'Add Amazon Link' meta box).
+The second is an AJAX facility for performing Amazon product searches and returning an array of product details, including a facility to fill in a HTML template with various attributes of the product using the patterns %TITLE%, %PRICE%, %AUTHOR%, etc. See the plugin source files for more details on how to utilise them.

 == Settings ==